storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

-## Plotting with StoryBuilder ##
+## Plotting with StoryCAD ##
-Using StoryBuilder to Plot Your Story
+Using StoryCAD to Plot Your Story

 Storytelling with Purpose

-A story is written as a sequence of scenes (in StoryBuilder, Scene story elements.)
+A story is written as a sequence of scenes (in StoryCAD, Scene story elements.)
 A scene is an event, and the events are causally related: one event causes, and leads to, the next.
 For example:

 The Queen is told by her mirror that Show White is now the fairest in the land, so she orders her huntsman to murder Show White and bring her the child’s heart,